DraftKings to buy Bleacher Report?

 “The online sports betting industry is in a hyper-growth stage, and acquiring media assets to improve one’s lead generation strategy can be a competitive advantage,” he stated.
 “Penn’s acquisition of a stake of Barstool Sports was similar in many ways.
 It’s all about building a 'Top of funnel’ to onboard new users.”

 What Makes Bleacher Report so Attractive?

 Bleacher Report caters to the younger demographics gaming companies are trying to win over.
-The media site shows continued growth as part of Turner’s MLB, NBA and PGA coverage.
+The media site shows continued growth as part of Turner’s MLB, NBA, and PGA coverage.
 Bleacher Report also airs gambling-related shows on the Las Vegas Strip, showing their increased presence to the sports betting community.
 The collaboration of the two companies will be extremely beneficial to DraftKings long-term., further expanding their reach to the growing online betting community.

 Bleacher Report became an AT&T property along with the purchase of Time Warner in 2018.
 Because of this purchase, AT&T currently carries a debt of $164.3 billion, of which $147.2 billion is long term.
-Investors in the company are increasing pressure to the company to sell assets.
-AT&T plans to sell off assets within their corporation, but have yet to release any additional information regarding their future decisions of the corporation.
+Investors in the company are increasing pressure on the company to sell assets.
+AT&T plans to sell off assets within their corporation, but have yet to release any additional information regarding its future decisions of the corporation.

 AT&T is currently committed to selling $10 billion in assets this year, but it is not yet sure if Bleacher Report can create a compelling price tag.
 DraftKings looks to be fully invested in taking over the company to immediately increase its media outlets and spark the corporation's growth.About / Advertising Disclosure